 Echoing the words of fellow California preacher John MacArthur, Trieber described the government’s actions against his church’s in-person services as a form of “harassment.”

-And in a statement, Mat Staver of the Liberty Council, the right-leaning religious liberty law firm representing North Valley, called Gov. Gavin Newsom’s (D) coronavirus-induced restrictions on churches “unconstitutional.”
+And in a statement, Mat Staver of the Liberty Council, a right-leaning religious liberty law firm, defended the church and Trieber, calling Gov. Gavin Newsom’s (D) coronavirus-induced restrictions on churches “unconstitutional.”